Software Engineer at

-VR experiences today are designed with a specific tracking volume and objects in mind, such as “square 5x5m space with a rubber sword”.
-This prevents experiences from running with different objects or in tracking volumes of smaller size or different shape, making it impossible to share experiences, especially with home users.
+VR experiences today are designed with a specific tracking volume and objects in mind, such as “square 5x5m space and a rubber sword”.
+This prevents experiences from running in tracking volumes of smaller size or different shape or with different objects, making it impossible to share experiences, especially with home users.

 Virtualizing physical space would have substantial commercial impact, as the proliferation of real-walking VR is currently hindered by developers’ reluctance to require users to have space and objects.